NEWIntroducing Mono Prove: Transforming Identity Verification and Customer Onboarding experiences

-Direct Debit is quickly becoming the go-to method for businesses to collect recurring payments from customers.
-And it’s easy to see why.
+Direct Debit is quickly becoming the go-to method for businesses to collect recurring payments from customers, and it’s easy to see why.
 Unlike alternative payment methods like cards that can get missing or outdated, resulting in high failure rates, Direct Debit is simple, automated, and efficient.

 By automatically pulling payments from customers’ bank accounts at an agreed time, Direct Debit ensures businesses get paid on schedule without customers having to manually enter card details or initiate bank transfers.